Honey Mitchell: Down's syndrome

 A relationship between Honey and Billy quickly developed in late 2005 and, within two months, an upcoming baby had been written into the characters' narratives, with Honey announcing she was pregnant in January 2006.
-The pregnancy was the start of an ongoing storyline about Down's syndrome (DS) as, in September 2006, Honey and Billy's baby Janet was diagnosed with the disorder shortly after her birth.
+The pregnancy was the start of an ongoing storyline about Down syndrome (DS) as, in September 2006, Honey and Billy's baby Janet was diagnosed with the disorder shortly after her birth.
 EastEnders producers began to work on the DS plot in February 2006.
 Real parents with Down's syndrome children were approached to act as consultants in the making of the storyline, meeting with writers and the actors who play Billy and Honey.
 On-screen, Honey was shown to be devastated, rejecting her baby and wanting to have her adopted, while Billy wanted to keep his daughter, placing strain on the couple, who married in the serial the day of Janet's birth.

 The Down's Syndrome Association (DSA) worked with EastEnders on the storyline.
 Their medical advisers were consulted about possible health problems that Billy and Honey's baby might encounter.
 According to the DSA in 2006, DS people are under-represented on mainstream television and EastEnders helped to redress that imbalance.
 The DSA used their influence to change certain elements of the scripts that they were unhappy with, such as persuading them to change the way Billy and Honey were told of their baby's diagnosis; however, they had no influence over the characters' reactions or the plot in general.
 For the first two weeks after Janet's diagnosis, the DSA provided a helpline for worried parents or anyone wanting advice about DS.
 EastEnders also provided a link to the DSA website from theirs, to ensure that people looking for information could find the association.